This Earth Day, Stick a Fork in the Climate Catastrophe by Going Vegan

 What Is Earth Day?

-Every individual who eats vegan saves 1,100 gallons of water, nearly 40 pounds of grain, and 30 square feet of forested land each day.
-So if planet Earth means the world to you (see what we did there?), do it a favor: Try vegan!
+Every individual who is vegan saves 1,100 gallons of water, nearly 40 pounds of grain, and 30 square feet of forested land each day.
+So if planet Earth means the world to you (see what we did there?), do it a favor: Go vegan!

 What Do You Do for Earth Day?

-You heard it here first: The theme for this year is “Go Vegan for the Earth Day”!
-The climate crisis is scary, but vegan food is delicious and humane—and opting for it is one of the most effective actions anyone can take to fight climate change.
+You heard it here first: The theme for this year is “Go Vegan for the Earth” Day!
+The climate catastrophe is scary, but vegan food is delicious and humane—and opting for it is one of the most effective actions anyone can take fight climate change.
+In fact, a University of Oxford study shows that meat-eaters are responsible for almost twice as many dietary greenhouse-gas emissions per day as vegetarians and about two and a half times as many as vegans.
 So if you’re wondering, “How can I make a difference on Earth Day?” or “How do we make every day Earth Day?” you’re in luck.
 Opting for vegan foods—whether for takeaway or in the kitchen—is one of the simplest and most surefire ways we can help ensure a sustainable future.

 Earth Day, Animals, and the Planet We All Call Home